twilio/video-quickstart-js/README.md

 which you will join the Room.
 Now, all you have to do is open another tab and join the same Room in order to see and hear yourself on both tabs!

+[joinroom.js](quickstart/src/joinroom.js) demonstrates how to use the SDK APIs to build a multi-party video sesssion.
+You can start building your own application by incorporating this code into your own application, and build your user interface around it.

 ## Running On Multiple Devices

 You can use [ngrok](https://ngrok.com/) to try your application